guezandy/mopen/readme.md

   - [ ] search results
 * Notifications:
   - [ ] interactions
+  - [ ] notifications page
 * User interactions with posts:
   - [ ] Like/Comment/View
-  - [ ] mark a post as related to another post
+  - [ ] mark a post as related to another post V2
 * Post:
   - [ ] Single post in a page UI
+  - [ ] Heart empty vs heart full
+* Tags Page:
+  - [ ] All posts in a tag - Landing page

 ##Functional:
 * User/Accounts